 Don’t try to go through this process alone.
 Tell your friends and family what you’re going through so they can be there for you.
 If you don’t have the energy to tell the story over and over, ask a close friend to relay the message along to everyone.
 When your friends and family offer to help, take them up on it!
 Even just spending time in someone else’s silent company can be a balm for grief.
 If your friends and family aren’t nearby or aren’t an option, try to find an online community.
 Online support groups and forums can be extremely generous, helpful, and make you feel less alone.

 Know you won’t always feel this way

 When you’re in the throes of grief, it might feel like you’ll never be happy again.
 You might worry that you’ll never find love again or rebuild your life so you can be happy.
 Remember the old saying: this too shall pass.
 It might be hard or even impossible to picture, but there will be a time where you don’t feel this way.

 Divorce can bring up a whirlwind of emotions and changes in your life – changes to living situation, to income, to lifestyle, to everything in between.
 Try to minimize the other stress in your life by sticking to a routine in your day to day.
 If you know what to expect from your day, you have

 one less thing to worry about.

 Know when it’s time to reach out for help

 Grief is a hard road to navigate on your own, even if you have a strong support system in your life.
 Sometimes, the perspective and support of a trained counselor can give you the tools you need to move through your grief and into the next stage of your life after divorce.
 If you are concerned that your grief isn’t easing up at all, even after some time, you might be dealing with depression instead.
 If you are concerned that you are depressed, reach out to a therapist for help.
-A therapist can help you manage your depression and work through your grief and anything else that comes up during the divorce process.
+Our Houston therapist can help you manage your depression and work through your grief and anything else that comes up during the divorce process.